asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 |------|----------------------|
 |4|AWS services should have logging enabled and those logs delivered to CloudTrail or Cloud Watch.|

+**Why?**
+You need need use awslogs log driver in order send all the logs from Fargae and EC2 Instance type to centralized logging location.
+These logs are used are used but the CG Security Engineering Teams to detect malicious activity.

+**How?**
 You can configure the containers in your tasks to send log information to CloudWatch Logs\.
 If you are using the Fargate launch type for your tasks, this allows you to view the logs from your containers\.
 If you are using the EC2 launch type, this enables you to view different logs from your containers in one convenient location, and it prevents your container logs from taking up disk space on your container instances\.
 This topic helps you get started using the `awslogs` log driver in your task definitions\.

 **Note**